 CHEM-1010 Introduction to Inorganic Chemistry and CHEM-1020 Introduction to Organic Chemistry and Biochemistry will be accepted in place of BIO-1100 Introduction to Biological Chemistry.
 Recommended for students planning to transfer to a BSN program.

-Students who transfer credits for ENG-1020 College Composition II with a grade of “C” or higher and do not have credit for ENG-1010 College Composition I will have ENG-1010 waived, but the required 6 credit hours in communication must be earned.
+Students who transfer credits for ENG-1020 College Composition II with a grade of “C” or higher and do not have credit for ENG-1010 College Composition I will have ENG-1010 waived, but the required 6 credit hours in Communication/Mathematics/Natural & Physical Sciences must be earned.